-Steve Gokberk knew from the time he was 15 years old that he wanted to be an attorney.
+From the age of fifteen, Steve Gokberk knew from that he wanted to be an attorney.
 A class in American Civil Law taught by a great teacher sparked his interest and inspired him to join his high school mock trial team.
-“The cases we were studying all related to torts and personal injury and the idea of helping people to right wrongs resonated with me right from the start, and from that moment I directed all my future studies toward law.”
+“The cases we were studying all related to torts and personal injury.
+The idea of helping people to right wrongs resonated with me right from the start.
+From that moment I directed all my future studies toward law.”

-Steve has never strayed from his pursuit of the law and making a difference in peoples’ lives, keeping on that path into college at St. Johns University where he pursued pre law studies and served as the president of the legal society.
+Steve has never strayed from his pursuit of the law and making a difference in peoples’ lives.
+He pursued pre-law studies and served as the president of the legal society as an undergraduate at St. John’s University.
 As president, Steve helped to organize volunteering opportunities for the group, including organizational help with an American Breast Cancer walk at St. Johns that traveled along Queens Blvd.

-Steve started at Salenger Sack as a law clerk, and became an associate when admitted to the bar.
+Steve started at Salenger, Sack, Kimmel & Bavaro as a law clerk.
+He became an associate when admitted to the bar.

 He handles every aspect of case preparation including accident location investigation, depositions, client intake, no-fault issues, notice of claim filings and legal pleadings.
 “I’ve found that clients really appreciate a patient, sympathetic listener who takes his time to hear everything they have to say.
 Initially there’s a hesitation but as they start talking, clients open up and express their feelings—knowing that we’re there to help them.
 This helps us to get to the core of the issues.”

 Steve has volunteered with the Nassau County Bar Association’s child mentoring program.
 “I meet with a middle school student to motivate and help them work toward positive goals.”